sinaBaharlouei/I-CONVEX/readme.md

 ### Collect All of the Candidate Pairs
 In this step, you should run ./collector.sh to obtain the final candidate pairs.
 This script will merge all **batch*.csv** files and will remove the duplicate rows.
-The output will be G.csv file.
+The output will be the G.csv file.
 ```
 ClusteringReads/Clustering$ ./collector.sh
 ```